GovernmentConspiracy/sshproxy/README.md

 # sshproxy
-Simple macOS convenience script which enables Wi-Fi SOCKS proxy from command line and connects to the provided ssh server.
+Simple macOS convenience script which enables Wi-Fi SOCKS proxy from command line and connects to the provided ssh server by ssh tunnel.
-The basis of this script is binding `localhost:8080` to a server with ssh access using `ssh -D {yourSSHServer}`.

 *Poor man's VPN.*